Long-Distance Continuous-Variable Quantum Key Distribution over 202.81 km of Fiber

-where $f$ is the repetition rate ($5$~{\rm MHz} in our experiment), $\alpha$ is the system overhead quantifying the ratio between reference and key signals, FER is the frame error rate of the reconciliation, $\beta$ is the reconciliation efficiency, $I(A:B)$ is the classical mutual information between Alice and Bob, $\chi(B:E)$ bounds Eve's Holevo information on Bob's variable in the finite-size regime, and $\Delta \left( n \right)$ is an offset term which accounts for privacy amplification in the finite-size regime.
-Here the number of points contributing to the final key is $n=\left( {1 - \alpha } \right)\left( {1 - FER} \right) N$ where $N$ is the number of total points.
-The same number of points $n$ is also used for parameter estimation, so that we build corresponding maximum-likelihood estimators for the channel parameters, compute their confidence intervals, and bound their values adopting $6.5$ standard deviations.
+where $f$ is the repetition rate, $\alpha$ is the system overhead quantifying the ratio between reference and key signals, FER is the frame error rate of the reconciliation, $\beta$ is the reconciliation efficiency, $I(A:B)$ is the classical mutual information between Alice and Bob, $\chi(B:E)$ bounds Eve's Holevo information on Bob's variable in the finite-size regime, and $\Delta \left( n \right)$ is an offset term which accounts for privacy amplification in the finite-size regime.
+Here we build corresponding maximum-likelihood estimators for the channel parameters, compute their confidence intervals, and bound their values adopting $6.5$ standard deviations.
 This worst-case scenario is then used to evaluate Eve's Holevo bound.